 target.
 A system, a program within a system, or a device that interprets, rejects, or satisfies, and replies to requests received from a source.
-Contrast with source (page on page G-3).
+Contrast with source (page 353).

-Transmission Control Protocol/Internet Protocol (TCP/IP).
+Transmission Control Protocol/Internet

+Protocol (TCP/IP).
 A communications subsystem that allows you to set up local area and wide area networks.